 Alternatively, there are many Visa services like Visa HQ that will complete the process on your behalf without the hassle for a small fee.

-However, perhaps the easiest way to gain a visa (assuming you’re flying from Mexico to Cuba) is to buy it at the airport just before you check-in.
+However, perhaps the easiest way to gain a visa (assuming you’re flying from Mexico to Cuba) is to buy it at the airport just before you check in.
 I did a lot of research before my first trip to Cuba.
 I wasn’t taking a package trip nor was I flying from my home country so I scouted around to understand my option and found the details scant.
 Some travel agencies told me I could…maybe…possibly get my visa at the airport.
 Some said it wasn’t possible…but they could help me for a small fee.
 All in all, the messages were mixed at best.
-Taking a dramatic leap of faith (the kind that got my in near trouble when I was heading to the Philippines), I pitched up at Cancun Airport and hoped for the best.
+Taking a dramatic leap of faith (the kind that got me in near trouble when I was heading to the Philippines), I pitched up at Cancun Airport and hoped for the best.
 I was lucky and got to board the plane, visa in hand (or passport at least).

 I’ve just (June 2014) repeated the process and would like to confirm for the unsure that there absolutely is a visa stamping service at the airport.
 The booth sits opposite the Air Cubana check-in desks.
 The booth is permanent, legitimate and should cost you a straight-up $25, which can be paid in USD or Mexican pesos.
 If anybody is aware of a similar “get it at the airport” facility for other countries, do let me know in the comments below.